Also see our Reckless Driving Defense page.

-Yes, it is absolutely possible.
+Yes, it is absolutely possible, although not likely in most typical cases.
 Some judges are extremely tough on reckless drivers.
-In most Virginia courts, for a typical “reckless by speed” or “20 mph over the limit” reckless citation, jail is usually not likely.
+In most Virginia courts, for a typical “reckless by speed” or “20 mph over the limit” reckless citation, jail is rare unless the judge has a specific issue.
 But in other circumstances, it is more common.

 A defense attorney who knows the court and the judges will be able to advise you of the risks, but it absolutely does happen in some courtrooms.
 Get a case evaluation from our attorneys to find out what your risks are in the Virginia court where you are scheduled to appear.

-For more extreme reckless driving charges, such as traveling over 90 or 100 mph, or other behavior that seriously endangers the public, jail time is likely in many courts if you are found guilty.
-You need a defense lawyer to protect you from.
+But more extreme reckless driving charges, such as traveling over 90 or 100 mph, or other behavior that seriously endangers the public, jail time is likely in many courts if you are found guilty.
+You need a defense lawyer to fight to protect you from this outcome.

 Definitely not.
 You need to speak to a lawyer before doing anything to make sure you aren’t admitting to something that could easily be dismissed or reduced, saving you thousands of dollars and a permanent criminal record.